SteelCompendium/data-md-dse/Bestiary/Gnoll Abyssal Archer.md

   type: Maneuver
   cost: 2 Malice
   keywords:
-  - —
+  - '-'
   distance: Self and 2 burst
   target: Self and all allies
   effects:
   - name: Effect
     effect: 'Each target has an edge on their next attack before the end of their next turn.
-Targets who haven’t used a cackletongue maneuver on this turn use it immediately at no cost. '
+Targets who haven''t used a cackletongue maneuver on this turn use it immediately at no cost. '

 ```